 • Fellowship: People with diabetes share a common bond around a common health issue.
 Other members of the group may serve as role models as they discuss how they successfully manage their self-care.

-In group psychoeducation, you will find people with the same medical condition but varying personalities, life experience and socioeconomic backgrounds.
+In group psychoeducation, you will find people with the same medical condition but varying personalities, life experiences, and socioeconomic backgrounds.
 The diversity of the group can be beneficial; while you may find fellow members to be very different from each other, everyone in the group is addressing the same health issues, from diet and weight concerns to fears of hypoglycemia.
 Simply having the opportunity to share experiences can be enormously helpful.

 Are psychoeducation groups effective?